 If you keep your expectations in check and aren't looking for upscale cuisine, we can definitely recommend Kitcho.

-Better to go here and get involved in some apparent quirkiness than to one of those pseudo-sushi places with nothing Japanese behind it!
+You'd rather go here and get involved in a few apparent quirks than go to one of the Pseudo sushi storeswhere there is nothing Japanese behind it!

 Opening hours & accessibility Kitcho Munich